 Because a defendant carries the burden of proof with respect to all of these factors, the failure to meet that burden for any one of them is sufficient to deny bond.
 In most cases, the first two factors are uncontested, and the focus lies on whether the defendant is likely successful on appeal and whether the appeal raises a substantial question of law or fact.
 A “substantial question” in this context means “that the issue presented must raise a substantial doubt (not merely a fair doubt) as to the outcome of its resolution.”
 United States v.
 Valdera-Elizondo, 761 F.2d 1020, 1024 (5th Circuit 1985).

-How an Experienced Defense Attorney Can Help
+How the Best Defense Attorney Can Help

-The job of the defense attorney is to cast as much doubt as possible on the conviction in an effort to persuade the court to order a release of the defendant during the appeals process.
+The job of the best federal defense attorney is to cast as much doubt as possible on the conviction in an effort to persuade the court to order a release of the defendant during the appeals process.
 This can be accomplished in two ways: by introducing evidence of factual errors or by arguing violations of the law.
 Either way, the attorney must avoid the most common mistake in bond pending appeals cases, which is to simply copy and paste and re-argue the already failed arguments the lawyer raised in the post-conviction motions.
 Instead, the attorney must offer the presiding judge a fresh, new perspective as to why an appeal is likely to be successful and why there is something unique, different, unusual about the defendant’s situation resulting in a “substantial” question of facts or law.
 Not following that advice, will force the judge to simply confirm her previous denials, often without even granting a hearing.

 The Law Has Changed.
 A common avenue to approach appeal bonds is to show how a change of the law might justify a case reconsideration.
 Thousands of federal appeals are filed each year and it is not uncommon that those appeals that result in detailed written decisions reveal new views on the law, more nuanced legal interpretations, or even a departure from existing precedent.
-Only experienced appeal lawyers will know about these decisions, will be able to introduce filtered excerpts as arguments, and, ultimately, can point to the court why, for example, a given jury instruction was violative of this new legal standard.
+Only the best appeal lawyers will know about these decisions, will be able to introduce filtered excerpts as arguments, and, ultimately, can point to the court why, for example, a given jury instruction was violative of this new legal standard.

 No Harmless Error Objection.
 Defense counsel must scrutinize the trial transcript—as well as testimony in pretrial motion hearings—to identify prosecutorial outreach, false jury instructions, misconduct, or unreasonably denied objections by defense trial counsel.
 If a government witness unjustly painted the defendant as a career criminal or the court allowed the government to introduce alleged evidence from outside the statute of limitations, then defense counsel must show how these erroneous rulings are more than just harmless errors.
 In this context, the Fifth Circuit Court of Appeals, for example, has defined harmless error “as any error, defect, irregularity or variance that does not affect substantial rights.”
 United States v.
 Nguyen, 504 F.3d 561, 571 (5th Cir.
 2007).
 It is the government who has “the burden of proving beyond a reasonable doubt that the error was harmless.”
 Id.